microsoft/vscode-docs/docs/editor/tasks.md

 ## Processing task output with problem matchers

-VS Code can process the output from a task with a problem matcher and we ship with a number of them 'in-the-box':
+VS Code can process the output from a task with a problem matcher and ships with several problem matchers 'in-the-box':

 - **TypeScript**: `$tsc` assumes that file names in the output are relative to the opened folder.
 - **TypeScript Watch**: `$tsc-watch` matches problems reported from the `tsc` compiler when executed in watch mode.